richardjwild/how-to-java/docs/helloworld.md

 adding: how/to/java/Greeting.class(in = 418) (out= 294)(deflated 29%)
 ```

+This assumes that the compiled class files are located in the `out` directory, as in our previous example.
 We can now run the Java application from the jar file by specifying the jar as the classpath:

 ```
 $ java -classpath HelloWorld.jar how.to.java.HelloWorld